OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 At this point, the **Yeoman generator for Office Add-ins** has created a very basic add-in project that you can use as a starting point for building your Outlook add-in.
 Update the code as described in this section to customize the functionality of your add-in.

-### Step 1: Customize the manifest file
+### Step 1: Customize the manifest

-The manifest file defines the add-in's settings and capabilities.

 1. Open the file **my-outlook-add-in-manifest.xml**.
+This manifest file defines the add-in's settings and capabilities.

-1. Replace the entire contents of the file with the following XML markup and save the file.
+1. Replace the entire contents of the file with the following XML markup, and save the file.
 Notice the following things about this markup:

     - The `Rule` element specifies the activation rule that should be evaluated for this contextual add-in.
 In this case, the specified rule evaluates to `true` for an `Appointment` item.